Saber Chebana

-Saber Chebana (born March 17, 1983 in Aïn M'lila) is an Algerian footballer.
+Saber Chebana (born March 17, 1983) is an Algerian footballer.
 He currently plays for CA Batna in the Algerian Ligue Professionnelle 1.

 Club career

 In 2010, Chebana helped CA Batna reach the final of the 2009–10 Algerian Cup for the first time in the club's history.
-In the final against ES Sétif, Chebana started the game but scored an own goal in the 68th minute as CA Batna lost 3-0.
+In the final against ES Sétif, Chebana started the game but scored an own goal in the 68th minute as CA Batna lost 3–0.